CommonAccord/Cmacc-Org/Doc/Wx/com/foley/GRS/FCPAPolicy/Form/Doc_v01.md

 5.4.2.sec=Providing anything of value to an executive or officer of a business partner in order to cause that partner to conduct business with the bribe payer; and

-5.4.3.sec=Paying a third party in order to unlawfully obtain a recommendation or referral for ABC.
+5.4.3.sec=Paying a third party in order to unlawfully obtain a recommendation or referral for {P1.Handle}.

 5.4.=[Z/ol/s3]

-5.5.sec=This Policy cannot cover every situation or provide information on every law that may be applicable where ABC conducts business.
-If you are ever uncertain, feel uncomfortable about, or question the ethics of any situation or request, you should seek further guidance from the Company.
-Information on who to contact for additional guidance, as well as other available resources, can be found in the Compliance Hotline and Company Contacts section of this Policy.
+5.5.sec=This Policy cannot cover every situation or provide information on every law that may be applicable where {P1.Handle} conducts business.
+If you are ever uncertain, feel uncomfortable about, or question the ethics of any situation or request, you should seek further guidance from {P1.Handle}.
+Information on who to contact for additional guidance, as well as other available resources, can be found in the Compliance Hotline and {P1.Handle} Contacts section of this Policy.

 5.=[Z/ol-none/s5]